 More and more patients are scheduling appointments online.
 Healthcare providers have to collect sensitive personal information and insurance details during the scheduling process.
 Once the information is collected, the staff has to determine which doctors to schedule appointments with.
 It’s a tedious process when multiple appointments are scheduled every day.

 Appointments have to be aligned with doctors’ schedules and availability.
-If patients need to be diagnosed by a urologist, their appointment must be fixed according to the urologist’s timings.
-In case the urologist is unable to tend to their patients, then the hospital staff needs to inform the patients beforehand via a phone call or email.
+If patients need to be diagnosed by a urologist, their appointment must be fixed according to the urologist’s timing.
+If the urologist is unable to tend to their patients, the hospital staff needs to inform the patients beforehand via a phone call or email.

 2. Patient discharge instructions

 Patients have to follow post-discharge guidelines to help with managing their conditions.
 It’s almost impossible to check if every single patient is following discharge instructions.
 For example, after dialysis treatments, patients may suffer a loss of appetite or a lack of energy.
 So a doctor will prescribe medications for their condition and suggest follow-up appointments.

 With RPA bots, healthcare providers can ensure patients follow discharge guidelines by sending reminders about picking up their prescriptions.
 RPA bots can also notify patients about upcoming appointments.